-I don't teach anything I don't love - so I'd say science-based yoga with a smattering of neurology in a flow/hatha flow/ yin practice.
+I don't teach anything I don't love - so I'd say science-based yoga with a smattering of neurology in an adaptable, accessible flow/hatha flow/ yin practice.

-My practice is a bit odd really, I tend to practice a lot of somatics and drill based stuff peppered in to creative flow for an active practice and a lot of restorative and yin too.
+My practice is a bit of an abstract mix (quite like what I teach!).
+I tend to practice a lot of somatics and drill based stuff peppered in to creative flow for an active practice and a lot of restorative and yin too.

 Here's a complete list of all my trainings, qualifications and learning over the years.